Jonathan India Player Props: Reds vs. Cubs

 Jonathan India At The Plate

+- India has an OPS of .814, fueled by an OBP of .376 to go with a slugging percentage of .439.
+All three of those stats are best among Cincinnati hitters this season.

-- Among qualified hitters in MLB play, he ranks 41st in batting average, 23rd in on-base percentage, and 103rd in slugging.
+- Among qualifying hitters, he ranks 24th in batting average, while his on-base percentage ranks 18th and he is 78th in slugging.

-- India has picked up a hit in 72.5% of his 51 games this year, with multiple hits in 27.5% of them.
+- India has picked up a hit in 73.1% of his 52 games this year, with multiple hits in 28.8% of those games.

-- India has had an RBI in 15 games this season (29.4%), including three multi-RBI outings (5.9%).
-He has also driven in three or more of his team's runs in one contest.
+- In 16 games this season (30.8%), India has picked up an RBI, and in four of those games (7.7%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.